chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/AnnotationInstanceSegmentationFile.md

     - AnnotationSegmentationMaskFile
     - AnnotationSemanticSegmentationMaskFile
     range: string
+    required: true
     inlined: true
     inlined_as_list: true
   is_visualization_default:
     name: is_visualization_default
+    description: This annotation will be rendered in neuroglancer by default.
     from_schema: metadata
     exact_mappings:
     - cdp-common:annotation_source_file_is_visualization_default
+    ifabsent: 'False'
     alias: is_visualization_default
     owner: AnnotationInstanceSegmentationFile
     domain_of: